Paper Airplane 2009

 I’m a researcher working on the Graham Norton

 Show for the BBC.
-We recently purchased one of the ‘Paper Airplanes’
+We recently purchased one of the ‘Paper Airplanes’ 2009 Calendars from your website, which we received earlier this week.

 The calendar looks brilliant!
 There